5 Reasons It's Hard Losing Weight

 - Tired/sleepy/lack of energy

-Estrogen dominance is too much estrogen compared to your progesterone, and it’s often the cause of weight gain.
+An imbalance of estrogen and progesterone in the body can cause fat storage and slow metabolism.
+Estrogen dominance is too much estrogen compared to your progesterone, and it’s often the cause of weight gain (especially around the hips and thighs).
 This commonly happens to women, and even men, of all ages.
 Estrogen stores fat and fat cells make estrogen, so this easily becomes a vicious cycle.

 Some Indicators of Estrogen Dominance: